 Lawyers Appointed to the Queen’s Counsel

-Fourteen of the province’s top lawyers are being awarded the prestigious Queen’s counsel (QC) designation.
+Twelve of the province’s lawyers are being awarded the prestigious Queen’s counsel (QC) designation.

 The QC designation is awarded annually to members of the legal profession to recognize exceptional merit and outstanding contributions to the legal community.

 “These individuals exhibit the highest standards in their profession, and are experts and leaders in their fields,” said Minister of Justice and Attorney General Randy Delorey.
 “I congratulate this year’s Queen’s counsel appointees and applaud their extraordinary achievements.”

 - Terrance G. Sheppard, Dartmouth

 - Jeanne Desveaux, Bedford